JAXenter: Who is leading the DevOps show? Develops or operators?

 JAXenter: Some companies are still struggling with DevOps metrics.
 What are the key metrics that matter and how can they enhance DevOps success?

-JAXenter: Do you think the abundance of DevOps tools has helped or slowed down DevOps adoption?
+JAXenter: Do you think the abundance of DevOps tools have helped or slowed down DevOps adoption?

 JAXenter: There’s a huge demand for DevOps professionals.
 What skills do you need to have in order to tap into the perks that accompany the job description?